mkjmdski/.dotfiles/zsh/README.md

 ### Brew binaries

 [Brew](https://brew.sh) is installed together with zsh and for linux computers [linuxbrew](https://linuxbrew.sh/) port is used.
-Run `brews_install` to install programs from dotfiles Brewfile repo manually.
+Run `brew_install` to install programs from dotfiles Brewfile repo manually.
 Use `BREW_UPDATE` variable to do it automatically.

 * [`fuck`](https://github.com/nvbn/thefuck) - corrects your last typo
 * `most` - colors your manpages